Giulia de' Medici: Later life

 Giulia's paternity was not seen as a disadvantage at court.
 Her descent from the main Medici line was honored; her father's assassination was compared with the assassination of Julius Caesar by Brutus.
-Through her mother, Giulia was related to Pope Innocent VIII.
+Through her aunt Ricciarda Malaspina, Giulia had a distant in-law relationship to Pope Innocent VIII.
 She displayed great pride in her family lineage and self-assurance.
 After the death of her first husband, Francesco Cantelmo, in 1555, the artist Alessandro Allori painted a second well-known portrait of Giulia, who was now in her mid-twenties.
 She was portrayed as a widow.
 To her left in the portrait is an intricately carved chair.
 Its sloping arm may represent steep terrain; art historian Gabrielle Langdon said she detected a faint climbing figure there which may represent Hercules.
 The Choice of Hercules was a popular allegory during the Renaissance about the victory of virtuous action over vice.
 Mario de Valdes y Cocom, a historian of the African diaspora, argues that the sloping arm of the chair also represents Monte della Verna, which Saint Bonaventure, a Christian scholastic theologian and philosopher, visited and where he was inspired to write his Itinerarium mentis in Deum.
 Bonaventure visited La Verna because this was the location where Francis of Assisi had a vision of a six-winged seraph and received the stigmata.
-Mario de Valdes y Cocom writes that Giulia's grandmother Simonetta, who was possibly of North African descent, married a mule driver from Collevecchio, a site associated with Monte della Verna.
+Mario de Valdes y Cocom writes that Giulia's grandmother Simonetta da Collevecchio, who was possibly of North African descent, married a mule driver from Collevecchio, a site associated with Monte della Verna.
 Her father Alessandro was insulted by people who called him Alessandro Collevecchio.
 Historians believe that the artist is alluding to Bonaventure's Neo-Platonic view of God as "the Divine Darkness".
 Some modern scholars see the painting as Giulia's response to criticism of her grandmother's north African descent and marriage to the mule driver from Collevecchio.